Speed Meeting Icebreaker

 Meet More People More Quickly With a Corporate Speed Dating Icebreaker

-So, attendees meet a large number of people in a short period of time, The goal, of course, is to find one or more people with whom you'd like to spend more time on an actual date.
+The goal?
+Attendees meet a large number of people in a short period of time, The goal, of course, in speed dating, is to find one or more people with whom you'd like to spend more time on an actual date.
 Participants exchange names and contact information during the two minutes so that they can connect with the people who appealed to them following the speed dating session.

 The Speed Meeting Ice Breaker

 This speed meeting icebreaker provides a similar experience for participants at a training meeting or a team building session.
 You might even want to think about the activity as corporate speed dating, a chance for participants to meet each other quickly, and perhaps, find potential close colleagues.

 Looking for an icebreaker that will quickly allow your training session participants to meet fellow participants?
 Need an icebreaker that will warm up the group with action and movement?
 You’ve found the right icebreaker.
 This speed meeting icebreaker will accomplish both of these objectives.

 Plus, the speed meeting icebreaker enables your participants to succeed.
 Even your shyest or most uncomfortable participant can manage to talk with another person for two minutes.
-If nothing else they can exchange contact information and tell their partner what they do and what they enjoy.
+If nothing else they can exchange contact information and tell their partner what they do for a living and what they enjoy.

 The icebreaker is also not intimidating because the attendees—and they worry about this and ask if they will have to touch another attendee—are not put off by a quick handshake when they meet their next speed dating companion.